 Deepika has also lived in several countries including Indonesia, Australia and Malaysia before moving to Singapore.
 This background has given her a wealth of experience in connecting with individuals from diverse backgrounds and a deep understanding of cross-cultural adjustments.

 Being bilingual, Deepika can communicate effectively in both English and Bahasa Indonesia.

-Deepika is a registered member of Singapore Association for Counselling (SAC) and is an Associate member of Australian Association of Family Therapy (AAFT).
+Deepika is a registered member of the Singapore Association for Counselling (SAC) and is an Associate member of the Australian Association of Family Therapy (AAFT).